pronovic/apologies/.run/tasks/README.md

 - test
 - suite

-These tasks are called out separately in the help output for the `run` script.
+These tasks are needed to set up the local development environment, and the GitHub Actions build also relies on them.
+They are called out separately as "basic tasks" in the help output for the `run` script.
 All other tasks are listed in alphabetical order in a separate section below.
 You can change the definition of these tasks, but they must exist.

+Additionally, there are two "hidden" tasks that are not shown in the help output for the `run` script:

+- mypy
+- pylint

+These tasks exist for easy integration with Pycharm.
+If you don't want to use one of these tools, just change the task to a no-op (i.e. `echo "MyPy is not used in this repo"`).

 ## Creating a new task